 2012 (FC Dallas): Seitz made four appearances during the 2012 season, recording 10 saves before electing to forgo the remainder of his season in order to donate bone marrow.
 For his noble act, Seitz was voted was 2012 MLS W.O.R.K.S.
 Humanitarian of the Year on November 20.

 2011 (FC Dallas): Seitz made just one appearance for FC Dallas during the 2011 regular season.
 He recorded five saves on nine shots on goal during a 4-2 loss to the San Jose Earthquakes on October 22.

-2010 (Philadelphia Union): Seitz started 22 of the 23 matches he played for Philadelphia Union...
-He logged well-over 2,000 minutes and made 68 saves...
-He finished the year with a 1.80 GAA and a record of 5-12-6
+2010 (Philadelphia Union): Seitz started 22 matches for Philadelphia Union and logged well-over 2,000 minutes during the 2010 season.
+The goalkeeper finished the season with a career-high 68 saves.
+In the match against Seattle on June 27, Seitz saved his first penalty in MLS.
+He finished the year with a 1.80 GAA and a record of 5-12-6.

 2009 (Real Salt Lake): Seitz played four matches for Real Salt Lake during the 2009 season, totaling 13 saves of the 20 shots he faced and ended the season with a 1.25 GAA.
 The goalkeeper recorded his first career MLS shutout during the 1-0 victory over the Kansas City Wizards on August 29.
 He was selected by Philadelphia in the 2009 Expansion Draft.

 2008 (Real Salt Lake): Chris Seitz did not make an appearance during the 2008 season for Real Salt Lake.